chug2k/Instructor-Syllabus/whiteboarding/whiteboarding-questions.md

 ### Week 4: Ruby

 **Student 1:**
+TECH QUESTIONS:
+1) What text editor do you use and why?
-TECH QUESTION: Compare and contrast equality operators in JavaScript and Ruby.
-(Optional stretch: Do all dynamically-typed languages support type coersion?)
+2) Compare and contrast equality operators in JavaScript and Ruby.
+3) Do all dynamically-typed languages support type coersion?

 PROMPT: As a developer, you are given a string containing multiple words.
 Create a function that capitalizes all the words in the string.
 (Can be done in JS or Ruby)